 … >>> READ MORE >>> →

 Are you aware of the advantages and disadvantages of conformity and the importance of obedience?

 Conformity and obedience are natural and necessary in any society.
 This is how cultures perpetuate their values and traditions.
 However, obedience can promote stress on the part of all concerned.

 Here is an example: The parent requests or demands that the teenager makes the bed before going to school.
 The teen obeys.
-We would refer to this as Level (C) cooperation or conformity on the Hierarchy of Social Development.
+We would refer to this as Level (C) cooperation or conformity on the Levels of Development.

 Classroom rules are counterproductive and prompt stress between adults and young people.
 This is because rules place the adult in an adversarial relationship.
 Relying on rules is coercive and promotes obedience rather than responsibility.

 The reason is simple.
 If a student breaks a rule, our tendency is to enforce the rule.
 The assumption is that if the rule is not enforced, people will take advantage of it.
 Therefore, in order to remain in control, we must enforce all rules.

 Rules are essential in games.
 But in relationships, reliance on rules is counterproductive because the enforcement mentality automatically creates adversarial relationships.
 Enforcing rules too often promotes power struggles that rarely result in win-win situations.

 Rules aim at obedience.
 But obedience does … >>> READ MORE >>> →